DHTMLX/docs-suite/docs/chart/features.md

 ## How to start with DHTMLX Chart

-In this section you can find out how to initialize different types of Charts, and how to integrate Chart into your applications
+In this section you can find out how to initialize different types of Charts, and how to integrate Chart into your applications.

 ### Initialization